COMMA: A Communicative Multimodal Multi-Agent Benchmark: Conclusion

 \section{Conclusion}

-In this paper, we address a critical gap in the field of multi-modal agents by introducing a novel benchmark specifically designed to evaluate communication in a multi-modal, multi-agent system.
-While substantial progress has been made in developing individual multi-modal agents, collaborative frameworks remain under-explored, particularly in scenarios requiring secure communication and the handling of sensitive data.
-Our benchmark aims to bridge this gap by simulating real-world conditions where agents possess complementary information and must work together to achieve complex goals.
-We comprehensively evaluate metrics such as partial success rate, mistake rate, and document common failure modes for both AI-AI and AI-Human interactions.
-Our findings show that multimodal agents struggle to communicate with each other, often falling short of even a simple random baseline due to poor communication and frequently repeated bad actions.
+In this paper, we address a critical gap in the field of multimodal agents by introducing a novel benchmark specifically designed to evaluate communication in a multimodal, multi-agent system.
+Our benchmark aims to simulate real-world conditions in which agents possess complementary information and must work together to achieve complex goals.
+We comprehensively evaluate metrics such as partial success rate and efficiency score, and document common failure modes for AI-AI interactions.
+Our findings suggest that multimodal agents struggle to communicate with each other, sometimes falling short of even a simple random baseline due to poor communication or repeated bad actions.
+This issue is especially apparent in recent reasoning models which tend to ignore other agents and try to solve the puzzles by themselves.
+Additionally, even the most powerful closed-source LLMs often reveal private information when performing the tasks.
 These findings emphasize the need for deeper investigation into enhancing inter-agent collaboration.
-We hope the insights from our benchmark lay the foundation for future research on multi-modal agent collaboration and inspires the community to explore innovative approaches to improve multimodal agent capabilities this emerging field of communicative multimodal systems.
+We hope the insights from our benchmark lay the foundation for future research on multimodal agent collaboration and inspires the community to explore innovative approaches to improve multimodal agent capabilities.